ArthurRouquan/MaximumFlowAlgorithms/readme.md

 ## To-Do

 * Implementation of a performant push-relabel algorithm.
-* A small function to compute the minimum cut with the final residual graph.
+* A small function to compute the minimum cut with the final residual network.

 ## How to run it?